SharonBarrial/SharonBarrial/README.md

  - 🔭 I’m currently working as a freelancer <br>
  - 🌱 I’m currently learning Kotlin and Flutter <br>
  - 🤔 QA tester soon...? <br>
- - 💬 Ask me about my freelancing experience, software development projects, or my favorite movies with a great plot twist!
+ - 💬 Ask me about my freelancing experience, software development projects, or favorite movies with a great plot twist!
  - ⚡ I love to read anytime, anywhere.
 Do you know manwhas?
 <br>